 Appropriate Vaccine Usage

-This metric is a measure of the percent of long-term residents who received the flu and pneumonia vaccines.
+This metric is a measure of the percentage of long-term residents that were given the pneumonia and flu vaccines.
+Respiratory viruses can be very dangerous for nursing home patients, making these vaccines indispensable.

 Residents Maintain Autonomy

-In Cedar Hill Health Care Center, 18.04% Percentage of Patients
+In Cedar Hill Health Care Center, 12.5% of Patients

-Measures the percentage of long-term care patients that required additional assistance with activities of daily living over time.
-Activities of daily living include activities such as moving around and using the bathroom.
+This metric is a measure of the percentage of long-term stay residents who needed additional assistance with activities of daily living over time.
+Activities of daily living include activities such as taking medications and continence.

 Ability to Keep Residents Mobile

-In Cedar Hill Health Care Center, 23.81% Percentage of Residents
+In Cedar Hill Health Care Center, 17.34% of Residents

-This tells you the number of hospitalizations per 1,000 days of patient care.
-There is typically a correlation between having fewer hospitalizations and the overall quality of nursing home care.
+This tells you the number of hospitalizations per 1,000 days of care.
+There is generally a correlation between avoiding hospitalizations and the quality of long-term care.

 Short-term Care: Rehospitalizations

-In Cedar Hill Health Care Center, 23.81 Percentage of Residents Rehospitalized
+In Cedar Hill Health Care Center, 17.34% of Residents Rehospitalized

 Short-term Care: Facilitates Functional Improvement

-In Cedar Hill Health Care Center, 78.83% Percentage of Resident
+In Cedar Hill Health Care Center, 78.72% of Resident

-This datapoint measures the percent of short-term care patients who experienced functional improvements, such as enhanced ability to perform activities of daily living.
-Some experts would argue this is a reasonable measure of a nursing home's rehabilitation performance.
+This is the percentage of short-term care patients who experienced functional improvements, such as with activities of daily living.
+High levels of performance with ADL's usually correlates with successful rehabilitation services.

 - Mt Ascutney HospitalCritical Access Hospitals 3.68 miles away289 County Road Windsor Vermont 05089Voluntary non-profit - Private(802) 674-6711